vineetm/siri-incomplete-questions/README.md

-# siri-incomplete-questions
-Incomplete follow-up questions dataset used for comparison with SIRI for SIGIR 2017 paper
+# Incomplete follow-up question datatset for comparsion with an IPA such as SIRI